evansem/evansem/README.md

 ## My Work 🌱

+I am a very curious and I never miss the chance to challenge myself to learn something new.
+Because I am interested to get to know how things work and how they can be improved.
+In particular I am passionate about software development and cybersecurity.

-Currently I'm mostly working on copyrighted material, yet cool open sourse projets will come soon
+Currently I'm mostly working on copyrighted material, yet cool open sourse projets will come soon!

-I am passionate about software development and cybersecurity

 These are some technologies and tools which I frequently use:

 <div style="display:flex;flex-direction:row">